TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/README.md

 Otherwise, if you don't have Maven installed on your computer, a pre-built jar is included in the project: run `cd deliverables/final/jar` and then run the commands above to start the project.

+## Copyrights

+*Image rights reserved and property of Cranio Creations.*